ninomegadriver/TDBABootleg/PCB_Gerbers/README.md

-# TDBABootleg: Gerbers for the "Taito do Brasil Arcade Bootleg v1.1"
+Gerbers for the "Taito do Brasil Arcade Bootleg v1.1" PCB

 Todo: BOM